The Kate McGarrigle Foundation provides funding for sarcoma research as well as music therapy resources to cancer patients with a passion for music.

 Each year, Rufus Wainwright, Martha Wainwright, and several of their well-known musical friends produce a series of holiday concerts in select cities across North America and Europe.

-In 2020, Siblings Rufus, Martha, and Lucy Wainwright bring their beloved Christmas show ‘A Not So Silent Night – Virtually Together’ on December 20 at 12 pm PST, 3 pm EST, 8 pm GMT from Los Angeles, Montreal, and New York to living rooms around the world.
+In 2020, Siblings Rufus, Martha, and Lucy Wainwright brought their beloved Christmas show ‘A Not So Silent Night – Virtually Together’ on December 20 at 12 pm PST, 3 pm EST, 8 pm GMT from Los Angeles, Montreal, and New York to living rooms around the world.
 They will be joined by aunts, mothers, fathers, nieces, cousins, sons, and daughters of the acclaimed musical clans of the Wainwrights, McGarrigles, and Roches.
-The show will be accessible for purchase and stream until January 6, 2021.

 The concerts benefit the SU2C Kate McGarrigle Fund, a collaborative program from Stand Up To Cancer (SU2C) and the Kate McGarrigle Foundation that aims to provide music therapy resources to cancer patients with a passion for music, as well as much-needed funds for sarcoma research.
 Drs.
 Beth Lawlor and Poul Sorensen, recipients of the 2020 SU2C-KMF Phil Sharp Award, will join us for a brief update on the exciting research they have been conducting.